ms/buildtogether.tech/communicate/index.md

 the most important part of a team project; without it, you and your teammates will have to constantly ask each other "What are you working on?", "What am I supposed to be working on?", and "Who was supposed to do that?"
-Once you start using one it's easy to find out what the project's status is: just look at the open issues and at those that have been closed recently.
+Once you start using one it's easy (or at least easier) to find out what the project's status
+is: just look at the open issues and at those that have been closed recently.
 You can use this to create agendas for your status meetings, and to remind yourself what you were doing three months ago when the time comes to write your final report.

 Of course, a issue tracker is only as useful as what you put into it.
 If you're describing a bug in a large application, you should include enough information to allow someone to reproduce the problem.
-This is why industrial-strength systems like [Jira][jira] can have a couple of dozen fields for each issue,
+This is why industrial-strength systems like <span i="Jira (issue tracker); issue tracker!Jira">[Jira][jira]</span> can have a couple of dozen <span i="issue!fields">fields</span> for each issue, including:
-including:

 -   what version of the software you were using;